shubh-asu/Posture-Detection/README.md

 # Posture Detection using Arduino BLE 33
-This project detects body postures like supine, prone, side, and sitting on the Arduino using tensorflow-lite.
+This project detects body postures like supine, prone, side, and sitting on the Arduino using Tensorflow-Lite.

 ## Installation and Changes in Code to use it